-In order to contemplate accurately, and comprehend when change might be indicated, and which changes and approaches make the most sense, the quality leader evaluates all the nuances and necessities of the particular organization, and how the best method of evolving would best serve the group.
+In order to contemplate accurately, and comprehend when change might be indicated, we need to understand what change is.
+We also have to be aware which changes and approaches make the most sense.
+The quality leader evaluates all the nuances and necessities of the particular organization, and how the best method of evolving would best serve the group.

-It is essential to pay attention to the adage about avoiding throwing the baby out with the bath water, and avoid merely changing for change sake or as some sort of rhetorical exercise or campaign slogan.
+It is essential to pay attention to the adage about avoiding throwing the baby out with the bathwater.
+Avoid merely changing for change sake or as some sort of rhetorical exercise or campaign slogan.

 - Forget all the empty rhetoric and the easy way out of blaming others and finding fault!
 Rather, approach what needs to be done with realistic, doable and creative ideas that address obstacles and challenges.
-Once a leader identifies the needs, he must remain consistent and true to his ideology and be willing to take a stand, and introduce new systems that he wants to integrate into his organization’s approaches and heritage.
+Once a leader identifies the needs, he must remain consistent and true to his ideology.
+They must also be willing to take a stand and introduce new systems that he wants to integrate into his organization’s approaches and heritage.

-- Avoid empty rhetoric and the tendency to overly rely on mere words, but show others what methods you would like to make the new modus operandi.
+- Avoid empty rhetoric and the tendency to overly rely on mere words.
+Show others what methods you would like to make the new modus operandi.

-- When a leader begins with a proper perception, he becomes capable of utilizing a priority-based approach, and place it into operation, thus becoming the standard methodology of the organization and its stakeholders.
+- When a leader begins with a proper perception, he becomes capable of utilizing a priority-based approach, and place it into operation.
+This will help the organization in creating the standard methodology of the organization and its stakeholders.